devnote-dev/yagpdb-ccs/suggestions/version 1/README.md

 The Author of the suggestion can also delete the suggestion with `shield + greySlash` if they want.

 ![Review Example](https://cdn.discordapp.com/attachments/783061830842974280/788237355084677180/zOZREyzlYk.gif)

-\**Note: the gif has not been updated yet but the CC uses a grey slash not a cross :)*

 *If you find any bugs or issues, feel free to PR an issue or fix, or contact me through the YAGPDB Support Server*